 Ebenezer Howard's 1898 vision advocated the principles of a garden city model.
+It would take the best elements of the city and merge them with the best elements of the countryside.
 This was broadly followed by the first garden cities in Letchworth and Welwyn.
 Separately, the New Towns Act 1946 established an ambitious programme for building new towns to aid post World War II recovery.

 Commons Briefing papers SN06867

 Authors: Louise Smith; Alison Pratt